 Of course!
-The spinach component is optional, but of course, it boosts the nutritional value and adds a beautiful pop of green to the soup.
-The red from the tomato, the green from the spinach and the white from the beans make the colors of the Italian flag!
-You could sub in fresh green beans for the spinach leaves, if desired.
+The spinach component is optional, but of course, it boosts the nutritional value.
+It also adds a beautiful pop of green to the soup.
+The red from the tomato, the green from the spinach, and the white from the beans are beautiful.
+Plus, they make the colors of the Italian flag!
+You could substitute fresh green beans for the spinach leaves if desired.

-You can also swap out the protein for ground chicken, chicken sausage, ground beef, or Italian sausage for a different flavor.
+You can also swap out the protein.
+Try ground chicken, chicken sausage, ground beef, or Italian sausage for a different flavor.
 Add some red pepper flakes for a bit more heat, if you desire!
 You can also add al dente elbow pasta for another delicious soup recipe.

 Add a green salad and some crusty Italian bread to make an amazing winter meal.
 If you need more ideas for meal planning, hop over here to grab my tips for meal prep.
-Also, sign up my free email with a month full of recipes and meal ideas for a busy family on the go!
+Also, sign up for my free email with a month full of recipes and meal ideas.
+These are perfect for a busy family on the go!

 Italian Cupboard Soup

 - 1 T olive oil